Mvannes/lando-umami-build/web/modules/synetic/janus-ab/README.md

 Similar to keeping it small, running several experiments on the same site at the same time will have a high likelihood of introducing contamination between experiments.
 Especially if these experiments are part of the same user journey through the site.
-If one experiment focuses on changing the homepage, and another on changing the checkout process for a webshop, there can be no guarantee that either experiment is the result of conversion increases.
+If one experiment focuses on changing the homepage, and another on changing the checkout process for a webshop, there can be no guarantee that either experiment is the cause of conversion increases.
 In this case, there existence of multiple experiments in the same user journey ensures that neither experiment will get us useful data.